Peter Bruntnell: Biography

 Bruntnell's family is originally from Wales; His family moved to New Zealand when his father, Owen Bruntnell, was sent to work at the British High Commission in Wellington for four years.
 They returned to the UK when Bruntnell was a year old, and settled in Kingston upon Thames.
 His great great uncle was Australian politician Albert Bruntnell who emigrated from Wales in 1888.
-Bruntnell also lived in Vancouver, Canada for a time.
+Bruntnell also lived in Vancouver, Canada for a time, which is where he met Bill Ritchie who would go on to become Bruntnell’s songwriting partner.

 In the early 1990s, Bruntnell returned to the UK and formed the band Milkwood, although he soon reverted to solo work and recordings with Matt Backer and Felix Harper as the Peter Bruntnell Combination.
+He was signed by Almo Sounds, who issued his debut album, Cannibal, in 1995., followed in 1997 by his second album, Camelot in Smithereens, working with producer Pete Smith on both records.
+NME magazine reviewed Cannibal, suggesting that “his records should be taught in schools” and calling him a “tremendous new talent to treasure”, with Music Week describing him as “a hidden gem of the music industry - a real talent”.

-He was signed by Almo Sounds, who issued his debut album, Cannibal, in 1995.
-He recorded a second album for Almo, Camelot in Smithereens (1997), before moving to the Slow River label for his 1999 album Normal for Bridgwater.
-The album was highly recommended by VH1's Bill Flanagan and by Rolling Stone's John Luerssen, and helped to establish Bruntnell with American audiences.
-The album was recorded with the help of musicians from Son Volt, a band with whom he has toured regularly in the United States.
+Bruntnell moved to Rykodisc / Slow River Records for his 1999 album Normal for Bridgwater.
+The album was highly recommended by VH1's Bill Flanagan and by Rolling Stone's John Luerssen, helping to establish Bruntnell with American audiences.
+The album was recorded with the help of musicians from Son Volt, a band with whom he has toured regularly in the United States and continues to collaborate with today.